Do You Feel Engaged at Work?

 3. Follow your instincts.
 Keep in mind that some uncertainty is natural.
 Pay attention to your gut and take worthwhile risks to increase engagement.

 4. Focus on mission.
-Keep in mind the bigger picture when you’re ready to contact potential new employers.
-Do your research, find a workplace where the culture aligns with your values and ask strategic interview questions to ascertain if engagement is better.
+What's the bigger picture?
+When you’re ready to contact potential new employers, do your research, find a workplace where the culture aligns with your values and ask strategic interview questions to ascertain if engagement is better.

 5. Meet your new boss.
 Your supervisor will have a big impact on your experience.
 If possible, spend time with them before accepting a job offer, even if it's just following them online.
 Find out about their priorities and how they handle conflicts.
 Talk with your future coworkers to gain their impressions on how engaged they feel.